Bryning Border Collies

 The current UK average for border collies is 13.
 This system of scoring varies around the world but below is a table comparing our system with that used in the USA.

-Read More about the BVA Canine Health Scheme for Hip Dysplacia.
+Read More about the BVA Canine Health Scheme for Hip Dysplasia.

-Please note....Hip Dysplacia CANNOT BE CAUSED by 'over-exercise'...the genetic predisposition for malformation of the hips along with a lot of exercise in a pup may aggravate the condition but a normal healthy and well reared puppy with perfectly good hip joints will not develop hip dysplacia through exercise.
+Please note....Hip Dysplasia CANNOT BE CAUSED by 'over-exercise'...the genetic predisposition for malformation of the hips along with a lot of exercise in a pup may aggravate the condition but a normal healthy and well reared puppy with perfectly good hip joints will not develop hip dysplasia through exercise.

 Centralised Progressive Retinal Atrophy (cPRA)